ansible/community-docs/integration_tests_quick_start_guide.rst

 - Cover options and their sensible combinations.
 - Check returned values.
-- Cover the check mode if supported.
+- Cover check-mode if supported.
 - Check a system state using other modules.
 - Check when a module must fail and error messages.